chrispoon2263/FFT-IFFT-Function-Calculator/microservice_server/README.md

 # Randomizer Microservice

-- This microservice provides a simple UI that allows users to generate randomized inputs by clicking a button.
+- This microservice provides allows users to generate randomized inputs by clicking a button on the host UI.
 The backend updates and logs the randomized values in real-time.

 ---